insite-gmbh/iDoc/articles/ICON_Base.md

 If a protocol is used for transmission of the data, then the protocols in the "ICONProtocols" section must be specified.
 The reference to these is then set in the modules via the "ProtImpl" parameter.
 The received data stream is not monitored at Rfc1006.
 This means that the data must be sent correctly en bloc.
 This is not the case with a classic TCP connection.

-<a name="TCP passive endpoint with receipt of structured data (protocol implementation) for forwarding to a PLC"></a>
 ---
 ##TCP passive endpoint with receipt of structured data (protocol implementation) for forwarding to a PLC##